heathsc/gemBS-rs/README.md

 ----------
 Changelog:
 ----------
-    4.1.3 Fix bug with generation of gemBS reference.
+    4.1.4 Workaround for bug in plotters crate which could cause the generation of insertion size historgrams to hang 4.1.3 Fix bug with generation of gemBS reference.
 Fix bug with command lines options and slurm.
 Switch to samtools/htslib/bcftools 1.17 4.1.2 Switch to clap v4.
 Switch to samtools/htslib/bcftools 1.16